 Seijo Ishii is a large chain of middle-to-high-end supermarkets with locations across Japan.
 Although it doesn’t have a particularly large selection of vegan food, it is a convenient choice when shopping for certain items, like vegan-friendly bread, certain curries and pre-packaged foods, and snacks.

-Seijo Ishii also carries a lot of imported products, and are sometimes, plant-based based, too.
+Seijo Ishii also carries a lot of imported products, which are sometimes, plant-based based, too.

 Seijo Ishii stores (English): http://www.seijoishii.co.jp/shop/